drewbitt/Someplice/README.md

 ## Contributing

 When making database changes, use [kysely-codegen](https://github.com/RobinBlomberg/kysely-codegen) to generate the TypeScript types for the database.
 Run `pnpm run db:codegen` to generate the types.
-To set up, create an .env file with your database connection string:
+To set up, create an `.env` file with your database connection string:

 ```bash
 # SQLite
 DATABASE_URL=YOUR_ABSOLUTE_PATH_TO/Someplice/src/lib/db/
 ```

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

-## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>